 Uncertainty is a scary thing for our mind

-What’s happening right now is totally new and unknown – to all of us.
+What’s happening right now, in the middle of a pandemic, is totally new and unknown – to all of us.
 Most of us have never experienced a health crisis like this in our life.

 We don’t know what’s going to happen tomorrow, what’s going to happen next week, or next month.
 Even the experts can’t predict what’s going to happen.

 Our mind is always looking out for danger, and it doesn’t like uncertainty.
 Thus it’s totally normal and natural for our mind to freak out right now.

 We all get to choose how we want to think and feel.

 Nobody has the right or the power to tell us how to think or feel about what’s happening all around the world and in our daily lives right now.

 Thus, whatever it is that we are feeling right now – worried and panicking or peaceful and calm -, whatever the feeling is, it’s totally o.k.

 It would not be useful to tell ourselves that we should be feeling something different than we are feeling.

 We can allow any feeling and be o.k. with it.

 We are free to choose our reaction to uncertainty